 Watch the sunset over the ocean, ride the Ferris wheel, and play a little Skeeball.

 See the twinkling Festival of Lights or take a tractor ride with Santa through the u-pick fields.

 Even after Christmas on the Farm closes, the Animal Center and Pick Your Own Fields remain open.

-Your family can book a class on the Santa Monica Pier.
+Your family can book a class together on the Santa Monica Pier.
 Soon you’ll all be flying through the air, with the greatest of ease!

 Kids ages 8 and up can take a one or two-hour ride in the storied hills.

 Walk around the lake, bring a picnic lunch, feed the ducks, and then definitely take a pedal around the lake on the swan boats!